mapzen/documentation/docs/overview/account-settings.md

 5. Make sure your billing status is `Enabled`.
 6. Enter the maximum you want to spend across all Mapzen services.

-As you approach your spending limit, your choices are to increase your spending limits, adjust your usage, or accept that your access to paid services will end.
+As you approach your spending limit, your choices are to increase your spending limits, adjust your usage, or accept that your access to higher rate limits will end.

 ## Set your billing status